CSE404-Group1/documents/SRS.md

 ### A) E-R Diagram
 The E-R diagram constitutes a technique for representing the logical structure of a database in a pictorial manner.
 This analysis is then used to organize data as a relation,normalizing relations and finally obtaining a relation database.
 - ### ENTITIES:
-They specify distinctreal-world items in an application.
+They specify distinct real-world items in an application.
 - ### PROPERTIES:
 They specify properties of an entity and relationship.
 - ### RELATIONS: